Today we announce that our Chief Executive, Bharat Mehta, has decided to step down from his role at the Trust in 2021.

 “Having served 23 years as the Chief Executive of the Trust for London, Bharat has announced to the Board of Trustees his decision to step down from his role in 2021, the Trust’s 130th anniversary.
 The Trust was set up in 1891 to tackle poverty and inequality in London, and in his time as the CE Bharat has made an incredibly positive impact and continued the Trust’s mission.
 He is passionate about people who are disadvantaged and has made it his personal ambition to use his position to influence, persuade and lobby key stakeholders to challenge the root causes of inequality and poverty.
 His passion has also helped shaped how the Trust for London has responded to the changing environment in London, and over his term he has doubled the level of grant funding made available to those organisations supporting disadvantaged Londoners.
 He has also encouraged the Trust to take on areas of poverty and inequality that are not always popular, whilst at the same time persuaded other Foundations to work in collaboration to find long term solutions to the growing problems in London.
 The Board of Trustees is hugely appreciative of Bharat’s contribution during his term at the Trust and whilst sorry to see him step down, we wish him and his family sincere good wishes for whatever they do in the future.”

-The Board of Trustees is undertaking a recruitment process to replace Bharat and details of this will be on the Trust for London’s website in January 2021.
+The Board of Trustees is undertaking a recruitment process to replace Bharat - view the vacancy, open until Monday 15 February.